Paper files get lost.

 Who this affects

-The cost of a lost record is carried by the patient.
+The impact of a lost health record is carried by the patient.

 A woman arrives at a hospital in labor, holding a worn antenatal card.
-Her blood type and past complications are barely legible, and every minute spent reconstructing her history is a minute taken from her care.
+Her blood type and past complications are barely legible, and every minute spent reconstructing her history is a minute taken from her care [The Guradian News, 2026].

-Her story repeats daily across Nigeria, and it weighs heaviest on people living with conditions like hypertension, diabetes, cancer, and heart disease.
+Her story repeats daily across Nigeria, and it weighs heaviest on people living with conditions like malaria, hypertension, diabetes, cancer, sickle cell disease, etc among many others.
 These do not resolve in one visit.
 They need care that continues over months and years, often across several facilities.
 Yet that continuity usually depends on paper: cards and folders that fade, tear, or stay behind at the last clinic.

 This is the problem Lifeven Health is built around.
 A patient's history should arrive before they do, so every visit starts from what is already known and care continues instead of restarting.